 As a writer, you’ll get swarmed with mountains of feedback.
 Some of it will be viable.
 Some won’t.
 Once the initial sting goes away, consider what the book reviewer is saying.
 Can you learn something from it?
 If not, so be it.
 But once you’re able to approach a less-than-stellar review with objectivity, you may find something constructive that will help with your next project.

 It’s easy for us to focus on the bad reviews and shirk off the good ones.
 We tend to languish far longer in negative feedback than we do basking in the positive.
-For every negative review you get, re-read the positive, and shift your focus on those.
+For every negative review you receive, re-read the positive and shift your focus on those.

 Once your book is out there, it can be easy to forget why you wrote it in the first place.

 When you looked at those final manuscript pages, what were you thinking?
 You probably weren’t thinking: This is certain to get five-star reviews from everyone!
 It’s also important to remember that you can’t please every reader—nor should you.